The penalty for not having health insurance in 2018:

 The IRS reported in 2016 that for tax filers who owed a penalty for being uninsured in 2014, the average penalty amount was around $210.
 But for tax filers who were uninsured in 2016, the average penalty was projected to be almost $1,000.

-The penalty for being uninsured in 2016 was assessed when tax returns were filed in 2017, and final data on the total amount collected is expected to become available in early 2018.
-But the IRS published preliminary data showing penalty amounts on tax returns filed by March 2, 2017, when there were still several weeks remaining in the tax filing season.
+The penalty for being uninsured in 2016 was assessed when tax returns were filed in 2017.
+The IRS published preliminary data showing penalty amounts on tax returns filed by March 2, 2017, when there were still several weeks remaining in the tax filing season.
 At that point, 1.8 million returns had been filed that included a penalty, and the total penalty amount was $1.2 billion – an average of about $667 per filer who owed a penalty.

-For 2014, the penalty was $95 per uninsured adult (plus $47.50 per uninsured child – the flat rate for children will always be half of the adult amount) up to a maximum of $285 per family (three times the single adult penalty, which continues to be the case going forward), OR 1 percent of modified adjusted gross income (MAGI) in excess of the tax filing threshold (2015 numbers here) whichever was greater.
+For 2014, the penalty was $95 per uninsured adult (plus $47.50 per uninsured child – the flat rate for children is half of the adult amount) up to a maximum of $285 per family (three times the single adult penalty, which continues to be the case), OR 1 percent of modified adjusted gross income (MAGI) in excess of the tax filing threshold (2015 numbers here) whichever was greater.

 For 2015, the penalty was the larger of $325 per uninsured adult, or two percent of MAGI above the tax filing threshold.
 And for 2016, the penalty was the larger of $695 per uninsured adult, or 2.5 percent of MAGI above the filing threshold – clearly a sharp increase from 2014, which is why the average uninsured tax filer owed so much more in penalties for 2016.

-Starting in 2017, the percentage of income penalty remains unchanged, at two and a half percent of MAGI above the tax filing threshold.
+For 2017 and 2018, the percentage of income penalty remains unchanged, at two and a half percent of MAGI above the tax filing threshold.
 The flat fee was subject to annual inflation adjustment, although no adjustments ended up being made.
 For 2017, the inflation adjustment was zero.
 And for 2018, the IRS again confirmed that there would be no inflation adjustment, so the flat-rate penalty continues to be $695 per uninsured adult in 2018.
-And the penalty will be eliminated altogether after 2018.
+And the penalty will be eliminated altogether after 2018, unless you’re in a state that will impose its own penalty (there will be an individual mandate penalty in Massachusetts, New Jersey, and DC in 2019; Vermont will join them in 2020).

 Regardless of the year, for tax filers with lower household incomes, the flat rate penalty applies, while for those with higher incomes, the percentage of income penalty applies – because the assessed penalty is whichever method results in a larger penalty.